 In their role as Curtis’s Penelope P. Watkins Ensemble in Residence, the Dover Quartet integrates teaching and mentorship, a robust international performance career, and a cutting-edge digital presence.
 With this innovative residency, Curtis is reinvigorating its tradition of maintaining a top professional string quartet on its faculty while providing resources for the quartet to experiment with new technologies and engage audiences through digital means.
 Working closely with students in the school’s Nina von Maltzahn String Quartet Program, the resident ensemble recruits the most promising young string quartets and fosters their development in order to nurture a new generation of leading professional chamber ensembles.

-The Dover Quartet is dedicated to sharing its music with under-served communities and is actively involved with Music for Food, an initiative enabling musicians to raise resources and awareness in the fight against hunger.
+The Dover Quartet is dedicated to sharing its music with underserved communities and is actively involved with Music for Food, an initiative that enables musicians to raise resources and awareness in the fight against hunger.

 The Dover Quartet plays on the following instruments and proudly endorses Thomastik-Infeld strings: Violinist Joel Link: a very fine Peter Guarneri of Mantua violin kindly loaned to him by Irene R. Miller through the Beare’s International Violin Society.
 Violinist Bryan Lee: Riccardo Antoniazzi, Milan, 1904.
 Violist Milena Pajaro-van de Stadt: unknown maker from the Brescian School, early 18th century.
 Cellist Camden Shaw: Frank Ravatin, France, 2010.